 How to make this recipe step by step

 Step 1: Start by peeling and slicing the bananas into 1″ pieces.

-Step 2: Spread the sliced bananas out onto a parchment lined baking sheet and freeze until firm 2-3 hours.
-If you have a large bag you’re going to store them in, skip this step, and add them straight to the bag and freeze them in a single layer.
+Step 2: Spread the sliced bananas out onto a parchment-lined baking sheet and freeze until firm for 2-3 hours.
+If you have a large bag you’re going to store them in, skip this step, add them straight to the bag, and freeze them in a single layer.

 If you’re bananas have turned brown, try my Chunky Monkey Nice Cream where you won’t notice the discoloration.